Our experts are here to help

 1. Clean Air Filters Regularly

-One of the simplest yet most effective maintenance task is keeping air filters clean.
-Appliances like furnaces, air conditioners, refrigerators, and dryers all use air filters to trap dust and debris before they reach internal components.
+Keeping air filters clean is one of the simplest and most effective maintenance tasks you can do.
+Appliances like furnaces, air conditioners, refrigerators, and dryers rely on these filters to trap dust and debris before it reaches their internal components.

-Over time, clogged filters reduce airflow and efficiency.
+Over time, clogged filters reduce airflow and efficient operation.
 Manufacturers typically recommend checking filters monthly when an appliance is in heavy use.

 2. Vacuum Vents and Interior Components

-In addition to air filters, buildup can accumulate in other areas that need occasional cleaning.
-Pay attention to vacuuming appliance vents, like those on dryers, twice per year before and after heavy use seasons.
+Apart from air filters, debris can accumulate in other parts that need periodic cleaning.
+Make it a point to vacuum appliance vents, such as those on dryers, a couple of times a year, particularly before and after periods of heavy use.

 Trapped lint is a fire hazard and also restricts proper airflow.
-For refrigerators and other appliances with accessible interior components, take a few minutes every six months to vacuum out dust bunnies.
+For refrigerators and other appliances with accessible interior components, vacuum out dust bunnies for a few minutes every six months.

 3. Check Drain Hoses and Disposals

-Clear any clogs to prevent backups.
-Inspect drain hoses that lead from dishwashers, washing machines and other appliances 1-2 times per year.
-Look for cracks, splits or kinks that could cause leaks over time if not addressed.
+Inspect the drain hoses that lead from dishwashers, washing machines, and other appliances 1-2 times yearly.
+If not addressed, look for cracks, splits, or kinks that could cause leaks over time.
+Tighten hose connections if needed to prevent any potential water damage.

 Choosing Tool Plumber Repairing Washing Machine